sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 - Adoption/Building
   - Increase adoption of open source software components
-  - Increase contributions to third party OSS projects
+  - Increase contributions to third-party OSS projects
   - Decrease number of forked versions of OSS unaligned with upstream or without contributions of changes
   - Increase number of internal projects released as OSS
   - Increase external contributions to ESDC OSS projects